zenml-io/zenml-projects/customer-churn/README.md

 ```

 This will build a docker image containing all the necessary python packages and
-files, push it to the local container registry and schedule a pipeline run-in
+files, push it to the local container registry and schedule a pipeline run in
 Kubeflow Pipelines.
 Once the script is finished, you should be able to see the
 pipeline run [here](http://localhost:8080/#/runs).